simonrharris/SKA/README.md

 		files
-fasta		Create a split kmer file from fasta file(s) fastq		Create a split kmer file from fastq file(s) info		Print some information about one or more kmer files map		Align split kmer file(s) against a reference fasta file merge		Merge split kmer file(s) into one file
+fasta		Create a split kmer file from fasta file(s) fastq		Create a split kmer file from fastq file(s) humanise	Print kmers from a split kmer file in human readable format info		Print some information about one or more kmer files map		Align split kmer file(s) against a reference fasta file merge		Merge split kmer file(s) into one file